Eaglercraft-Archive/Eaglercraftx-1.8.8-src/README.md

 ### To compile the latest version of the client, on Windows:

-1. Make sure you have at least Java 11 installed and added to your PATH, its is recommended to use Java 17
+1. Make sure you have at least Java 11 installed and added to your PATH, it is recommended to use Java 17
 2. Download (clone) this repository to your computer
 3. Double click `CompileLatestClient.bat`, a GUI resembling a classic windows installer should open
 4. Follow the steps shown to you in the new window to finish compiling

 ### To compile the latest version of the client, on Linux/macOS:

-1. Make sure you have at least Java 11 installed, its is recommended to use Java 17
+1. Make sure you have at least Java 11 installed, it is recommended to use Java 17
 2. Download (clone) this repository to your computer
 3. Open a terminal in the folder the repository was cloned to
 4. Type `chmod +x CompileLatestClient.sh` and hit enter